-And you have pay for it every day.
+And you have pay for that hotel room every day.
 Especially if you are choosing your hotel based at least in part on price, sussing out any unstated costs before you book is critical.
-A hotel that is very affordable in your search results but does not include any amenities can often end up costing you more than a hotel that includes complimentary everything.
+A hotel that has a low base rate but doesn't include any amenities can often end up costing you more than a hotel that includes complimentary everything.

-I once stayed in a great hotel that seemed to be in an ideal location -- except that it was surrounded by extremely busy roads, including an on-ramp and off-ramp to a highway on either side of the hotel.
+I once stayed in a great hotel that seemed to be in an ideal location, except that it was surrounded by busy roads, including an on-ramp and off-ramp to a highway on either side of the hotel.
 It felt like I was staying in an interstate rest stop.
-I couldn't really walk anywhere, and just stepping outside was not just annoying but borderline dangerous.
+I couldn't really walk anywhere, and stepping outside was not just annoying but borderline dangerous.

 There were fine restaurants a block away, and a running trail a half-mile away, and a great riverwalk another half-mile from there.
 When I booked the hotel, I knew it was close to all those cool things, but did not check closely enough to realize that the hotel was pretty much on a highway median, and that you couldn't get to any of them without risking life and limb.
 Yeesh.

 The easiest way to prevent this sort of problem is to see the site for yourself.
 Most booking websites include a map view of some kind, and you might also take a look at Google Street View or Bing's Bird's Eye view to get a good look at the lay of the land.

 Knowing as much as possible about any given property is your best strategy for getting a hotel and room that you actually enjoy staying in.
 I often switch my preferred hotel after a bit of research, as there is always something you would never know without the help of folks who have already stayed at a property.
 These might include noise, lousy food, iffy Wi-Fi, dated rooms and more -- even the fact that the hotel is pretty much on a highway median.